D-Heger/VoxelGameEngine/docs/TASKS.md

       - **Name:** Add FastNoise Lite
       - **Description:** Add FastNoise Lite to `engine-core` under the noise dir.
       - **Deliverables:** Added class.
-      - **Implementation Context:** Added FastNoise Lite to `engine-core/java/de/heger/voxelengine/core/noise/FastNoiseLite.java` and defined the version in `gradle/libs.versions.toml`.
+      - **Implementation Context:** Added FastNoise Lite to `engine-core/java/de/heger/voxelengine/core/noise/FastNoiseLite.java`.
 The library is now available for use in the `engine-world` module.
     - [x] **Subtask ID:** P3-T5.2
       - **Name:** Implement TerrainGenerator Interface
       - **Description:** Define a `TerrainGenerator` interface with a method to populate a `Chunk` with block data based on its position.